 The test usually takes place in September of Year 6, with registration opening in May.
 It consists of two papers testing verbal ability (comprehension, vocabulary, and verbal reasoning), numerical reasoning, and non-verbal reasoning.

-Families must rank Ribston Hall on their Local Authority Common Application Form (CAF) by 31 October.
+Families must rank Ribston Hall on their Local Authority Common Application Form (CAF) through Gloucestershire’s current secondary-transfer timetable.
 Admission is determined by rank order of scores, with priority given to looked-after children and those eligible for Pupil Premium who meet the qualifying standard.

 Applications